 Sistan-and-Balouchestan Province, bordering Afghanistan and Pakistan in south-east Iran, is the largest Iranian province, with more than 2.8 million people.
 Life in this province is strongly water-dependent.
 Farmer communities, as well as the experience around the Hamun wetlands, rely on the Hirmand River that flows from Afghanistan to Iran.
 Quoting the Zabul representative in the Iranian parliament(Mr. Habibolah Dehmarde), in the past two decades, 25-30% of the population of the Sistan region have migrated to the suburbs of other cities due to the lack of access to water for farming, unemployment and the death of Hamun wetlands and their ecosystem.

-The Hamun wetlands – a historical natural heritage for Iranians and Afghans – are recognized under the Ramsar Convention, were once the largest freshwater lake in Iran's plain.
-Hamuns is now turned to a sea of sand, suffers from droughts, unsustainable management and Iran-Afghanistan disputes over their transboundary rivers and shared wetlands.
+The Hamun wetlands – a historical natural heritage for Iranians and Afghans – are recognized under the Ramsar Convention, and were once the largest freshwater lake in Iran's plain.
+Hamouns is now a sea of sand, suffering from droughts, unsustainable management and Iran-Afghanistan disputes over their transboundary rivers and shared wetlands.

-The Hamun once covered an area of 4,000 square kilometres and held communities reaching back to 5000 years is an environmental calamity.
-My project aims to focus on water crisis, climate change in the south and south-east of Iran to demonstrate environmental, economic, and social impacts of drought that happened in recent years.
+The Hamun once covered an area of 4,000 square kilometres and held communities reaching back 5000 years is an environmental calamity.
+My project aims to focus on the water crisis and climate change in the south and south-east of Iran to demonstrate drought's environmental, economic, and social impacts in recent years.

-To feel and believe the water crisis and its impacts on society, you need to see it.
-I feel responsible for reminding humans that by destroying wetlands, nature, and ecosystems, they are hurting themselves.
-By covering and telling stories through photography, I want to raise public awareness urge for taking actions and changing attitudes.
+To feel and believe about the water crisis and its impacts on society, you need to see it.
+I feel responsible for reminding humans that they are hurting themselves by destroying wetlands, nature, and ecosystems.
+By covering and telling stories through photography, I want to raise public awareness and urge for taking action and changing attitudes.